jimshadrick/django-base/README.md

-# Django Base Project Example
+# Django Base Project Template

 A sample base template that can be used for a new Django project, with support for local development and VPS-based production deployment.

 ---

-## 🗂 Project Structure
+## Project Structure

 - `project/`: Contains the main Django project configuration.
 - `core/`: Contains the core application models and logic.
-- `accounts/`: App for user account management and password changes.
+- `users/`: App for user account management and password changes.
 - `manage.py`: Django management script for running commands.
 - `init_env.sh`: One-time script to scaffold the .env file and prepare the project directory.
 - `setup_deploy.sh`: Reproducible deployment script for DigitalOcean VPS.
-- `post_deploy.sh`: Run after deploy to apply migrations, collect static files, etc.
+- `post_deploy.sh`: Post-deployment script to apply migrations, collect static files, etc.

 ---

-## ⚙️ Local Development Setup
+## Local Development Setup

 1. Clone the repository.
 2. Install the necessary dependencies using `uv sync`
+3. Create the database `djbasedb` on your PostgreSQL server.
-3. Create and update your `.env` file with the correct database credentials:
+3. Create and update your `.env.dev` file with the correct database credentials (example below):
     ```env
     DJANGO_DEBUG=True
     DJANGO_SECRET_KEY=supersecretkey